GlitchyZorua/windows93-code-archive/README.md

 # Credits
 ## created by...
-Proudly created by GlitchyZorua
+GlitchyZorua - Proudly extending the archive

+litevx - sharing the code archive.

 ## windows 93 is by...
 jakenpopp
 ## people that helped contributing this mess.
-litevx - sharing the code archive.

 host - contributing.

 dakrk - contributing.